 Identify, Size, and Segment New Markets

-First things first.
-Assessing a market opportunity begins by identifying the market size and focus for your product or service.
+You first need to “get a lay of the land.”
+And this begins by assessing a market opportunity.
+Begin by identifying the market size and focus for your product or service.
 The next step is to quantify and segment the market.

 Segmentation is the process of clustering prospective and current customers into different groups so that each group is comprised of individuals that share a similar level of interest in the same or comparable set of needs.
 Segmentation matters if you want to tailor your offer (product, channel, price, and communication) more precisely to different groups based on their needs, and use segmentation to understand the economic value and economic potential of each group.
 It is one of the most basic responsibilities of marketing.
 It is marketing’s job to match a distinct value proposition with a unique segment.